Seeed-Studio/sscma-model-zoo/detection/README.md

 ```

 The `models` folder includes different neural networks, each neural network is denoted as its name, located on `<network name>` folder.
 Inside the neural network folder, the model may trained on different datasets, so we use the `<datasets name>` to to partition these pre-trained models into different folders.

-Additionally, the `configs` folder stores the train configs, its directory hierarchy is as same as models.

 ## Performance of Models